Boreal forest of Canada: Ecosystems

 Canada's boreal region can be divided into seven ecozones.
 These seven can be divided into two main groups.
 The northern regions of the boreal forest consists of four eco-zones – Taiga Cordillera, Taiga Plains, Taiga Shield and Hudson Plains – that are the most thinly treed areas where the growing season and average tree size progressively shrinks until the edge of the Arctic tundra is reached.
-The southern tier of the boreal meanwhile consists of three other ecozones that form the largely uninterrupted or continuous forest in stretching as far south as Lake Superior in Ontario (as the Central Canadian Shield forests ecoregion) and the Manitoba-North Dakota border.
-These three southern zones are the Boreal Shield, at 1,630,000 square kilometres the largest of the eight zones, the Boreal Plains and Boreal Cordillera.
-A typical ecoregion of this southern tier would be the Eastern Canadian Shield taiga that covers northern Quebec and most of Labrador.
+The southern tier of the boreal meanwhile consists of three other ecozones that form the largely uninterrupted or continuous forest in stretching as far south as Lake Superior (as the Central Canadian Shield forests ecoregion), the Bruce Peninsula (due to maritime cooling off Lake Huron) and the Manitoba-North Dakota border.
+The three southern zones comprise the Boreal Shield.
+At 1,630,000 square kilometres, it is the largest of the eight zones.
 Within the boreal region, there are about 1,890,000 square kilometres that are 80% to 100% forested and another 650,000 square kilometres with 60% to 80% forest cover.